mishrashutosh/solarized-plasma/README.md

-# Low contrast Solarized Light and Dark color schemes for the KDE Plasma desktop
+# Low contrast Solarized Light and Dark color schemes for KDE Plasma
 Solarized color schemes may be useful in case you have astigmatism or other sight related issues that benefit from a low contrast setup.

 Download the .colors files from this repo and save them in `$HOME/.local/share/color-schemes`.
 Create the color-schemes folder if it doesn't exist.
 Starting with KDE Plasma 6.6, you can create custom global themes that use these schemes by default from the Settings app. https://kde.org/announcements/plasma/6/6.6.0/